The boundary entropy function for interface conformal field theories: Introduction

-HEE offers a geometrical derivation of SSA, rooted in the triangle inequality of Euclidean geometry \cite{Headrick_2007}.
-Furthermore, SSA underpins the derivation of $g$-theorems in BCFTs \cite{harper2024gtheoremstrongsubadditivity}.
-In this paper, leveraging SSA arguments, we propose a $g_{\text{eff}}$-theorem for the interface entropy.
-Additionally, we provide holographic computations for cases involving interfaces whose bulk theories exhibit conformal invariance.
+HEE offers a geometrical derivation of SSA, rooted in the triangle inequality of Euclidean geometry \cite{Headrick:2007km}.
+Furthermore, SSA underpins the derivation of $g$-theorems in BCFTs and ICFTs \cite{Harper:2024aku}.
+In this paper, we use SSA to derive a $g_{\text{eff}}$-theorem for the interface entropy $g_{\text{eff}}^{(2)}$.
+We also obtain another theory-dependent constraint on $g_{\text{eff}}^{(2)}$ as well as equivalent constraints on $g_{\text{eff}}^{(1)}$.
+We verify that these bounds are satisfied by the holographic and free fermion theories.

 This paper is organized as follows.
-Section \ref{sec::examples} explores $g_{\text{eff}}$ in three examples—the super-Janus, Janus, and RS braneworld solutions—emphasizing its dependence on the spacetime warp factor.
-We also derive a compact form of the interface entropy in terms of $l_L$ and $l_R$.
-Section \ref{sec::gtheoem} introduces the $g_{\text{eff}}$, offering a holographic perspective.
-We present technical details, in particular the dimensional reduction of the boundary entropy $g$ and the effective central charge $c_{\text{eff}}$ under KK compactification, in appendix \ref{Appendix::KK}.
+Section \ref{sec::examples} studies $g_{\text{eff}}$ in three examples -- the super-Janus, Janus, and RS braneworld solutions -- emphasizing its dependence on the spacetime warp factor.
+In section \ref{sec::gtheorem}, we derive the constraints on $g_{\text{eff}}^{(1),(2)}$ using SSA and verify that these constraints are satisfied by various examples.
+In appendix \ref{Appendix::KK}, we present technical details, in particular the dimensional reduction of the boundary entropy $g$ and the effective central charge $c_{\text{eff}}$ under KK compactification.